 Combating this is a matter of alignment.
 You need to figure out what you want to be doing, and we need to get you doing that when possible.
 But it’s not going to happen every time.
 Not all the work is interesting to everyone, all the time.

 Assuming you’re using some sort of formal system as discussed earlier, you’re going to be capturing all the stuff you want to get done.
 Make sure you’re capturing everything, not just work stuff.
 If you’re just tracking work stuff, non-work stuff will quickly fall by the wayside and you’ll burn out.
 Now, not all of those tasks captured will share the same disposition.
-Some are things you’ll genuinely want to do.
-Automation project, write the great American novel, craft the world’s finest fart joke.
-Some are commitments you have to do, but aren’t all that thrilled with.
-VDI workshops, expenses, changing diapers.
+Some are things you’ll genuinely want to do–a new automation project, write the great American novel, invent PB&J hot pockets.
+Some are commitments you have to do, but aren’t all that thrilled with–VDI workshops, expenses, changing diapers.